markankcorn/please/README.md

 The tool will ask Gemini to present three suggestions for commands to the user, who can use the Tab key to cycle through the suggestions, Enter to accept and run a suggestion, or Escape key to reject all and return to the command line.

 ### Install Go
-First off, we need to install Go if you don't already have it, along with
+First off, we need to install Go if you don't already have it.
+I ran into trouble with `apt` because it has version 1.19 of golang and not the later version that the Gemini SDK needs.
+So after trying to do it manually (really confusing on WSL) I used `snap` instead, which installed the latest-and-greatest version, 1.23.4 as of December 29, 2024.

-`sudo apt install golang-go`
+`sudo snap install go --classic`

-then verify that we did it right

-`go version`

-Now let's make a director for go and our tools, then export it to our path variable

-`mkdir -p ~/go && cd ~/go && echo "export GOPATH=$HOME/go" >> ~/.zshrc`

-Again, let's make sure we did this right.

-`echo $GOPATH`

-Now let's install our tools
+Really have no idea what the `--classic` flag is for, I think it has something to do with where it's installed.
+Notably, it didn't use a `current` symlink, it just created a folder `/snap/go/10748/bin` and put everything there.
+Not sure if it'll update properly with further versions, but right now that's a problem for future me.
+Let's verify that we did it right with `go version` and see where our errors are.

+Once we have go installed we can use it to install its own tools and such.
+It also has a system for maintaining a list of dependencies `go.mod` and a sort of version control `go.sum`, which is interesting.
+So let's install our tools

 `go install golang.org/x/tools/cmd/goimports@latest`